Migrating Data Warehouse to the Cloud: The Ultimate Guide

 Assessing your existing data warehouse is one of the most crucial steps when you’re preparing for a migration to the cloud.
 A thorough assessment will not only allow you to pinpoint how your systems, applications, data models, and other dependencies interact with each other, but you’ll also be able to identify where your current system is lacking, allowing you to mitigate any issues caused by these weaknesses in your new data warehouse.

 Performing a thorough assessment without any bias will also help you determine which data warehouse migration approach would work best, considering the state of your current data warehouse.
-Be sure to keep a cloud migration assessment checklist handy to ensure that nothing’s amiss during the on-premise to cloud migration process.
+Be sure to keep a cloud migration assessment checklist handy to ensure that nothing’s amiss during the on-premises to cloud migration process.

 Create a Cloud Migration Strategy